-Les Etables aux Hirondelles is in a cluster of 4 Gites at La Julerie which is located in a quiet rural setting, yet near historic towns and marvellous coast with safe sandy beaches and outstanding scenery.
+Les Etables aux Hirondelles is in a cluster of 4 Gites at La Julerie, whilst this is our smallest gite, with a floor space in excess of 84 sq mts, it is still spacious & ideal for 4 people to holiday i comfort; La Julerie is located in a quiet rural setting, yet near historic towns and marvellous coast with safe sandy beaches and outstanding scenery.
 Family friendly with all the equipment for infants freely available.
 Indoor heated pool.
-Each Gite has its own patio with wooden garden furniture and Weber barbeques and a lawned area, which then open up to a larger area shared by all.
+Each Gite has its own patio with wooden garden furniture and Weber or drum barbecue and a lawned area, which then open up to a larger area shared by all.
 Only 35 minutes from St Malo ferry port and owners can help guests obtain 20% discount on Brittany Ferry tickets

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 2 bathrooms of which 1 family bathroom and 1 shower room|